 Room tone vs. ambience vs. silence

-- Ambience refers to broader environmental audio that may include movement and activity
+- Ambience refers to broader environmental audio, which may include movement and activity.

-- Silence is the absence of sound, which rarely exists in real-world environments
+- Silence is the complete absence of all sound, which rarely exists in real-world environments.

 Room tone film